 - Any member of the OURCs Committee may call a Captains' Meeting, although normally it is the duty of the OURCs Secretary or the OURCs Sabbatical Officer.

 - Notice of a Captains' Meeting must be delivered to all College Captains and OURCs Committee Members at least 48 hours before the meeting.
-The agenda for every Captains' Meeting must be made available at least 48 hours before the meeting.
+The agenda for every Captains' Meeting must be made available and distributed to the general OURCs mailing list at least 48 hours before the meeting.

 - A Captains' Meeting must be called within two weeks of a written request from five Captains of different College Boat Clubs to a member of the OURCs Committee.
 This request shall state the business to be brought before the Meeting, which must be included on the agenda for the Meeting.